Almost reducibility and oscillatory growth of Sobolev norms: Oscillatory growth of Sobolev norm -- Proof of Theorem and

 \subsection{Oscillatory growth of Sobolev norms.}

-With the concrete almost reducibility of Eq. (\ref{eq_original}) stated in Proposition \ref{prop_lower}, we are going to show (\ref{limsup-thm}) and (\ref{liminf-thm}) in Theorem \ref{thm_sub_polynome} by construct suitable sequences of moments as mentioned in (\ref{rem_seq_moments}).
-This implies the oscillatory growth of Sobolev norms $\|\psi(t)\|_{\CH^s}$, as well as the optimality of the $o(t^s)-$upper bound obtained in Proposition \ref{prop_growth_upper} when $\varepsilon<\varepsilon^*$.
+With the concrete almost reducibility of Eq. (\ref{eq_original}) stated in Proposition \ref{prop_lower}, we are going to show (\ref{limsup-thm}) and (\ref{liminf-thm}) in Theorem \ref{thm_sub_polynome} by constructing suitable sequences of moments $\{T_j\}$ and $\{t_j\}$ as mentioned in (\ref{rem_seq_moments}).
+This implies the oscillatory growth of Sobolev norms $\|\psi(t)\|_{\CH^s}$, as well as the optimality of the $o(t^s)-$upper bound obtained in Proposition \ref{prop_growth_upper} when $\varepsilon<\varepsilon_*$.

-Fix $s> 0$.
+Fix $s>0$.
 For $j\in\N^*$, Eq. (\ref{eq_original}) with $\psi(0)\in {\CH}^{s+2}$ is conjugated to the equation

 via the time quasi-periodic $L^2-$unitary transformation $\psi(t)={\CU}_j(t)\psi_j(t)$, where the linear operators ${\CL}_j$, ${\CP}_{j+1}(t)$ and ${\CU}_j(t)$ are defined as in Proposition \ref{prop_lower}, with